jgburton/Portfolio/_posts/2017-03-20-ga_graduate.md

 ### GA London Web Development Immersive Alumni

 One of the most rewarding things is taking a simple idea or concept, starting to build it and finding yourself becoming more inspired and captivated the further you delve into the process.
-That's why I started building software!
+That's why I started writing code.

 ### What?